 Yellowstone is still a two-day drive from Arkansas, but it is eight hours closer than Glacier so it would be a good break in the trip.
 We chose to spend a few nights on the return trip because we would be more tired, and it would be better to break up the drive on the way back.

 We had two full days to spend in the park, but Yellowstone is a massive park.
 The park’s website can be viewed by clicking here.
+A good book for in depth research is Lonely Plant’s guide, or a Falcon Guides hiking book for the park.
+I also always invest in a good map.

 Driving in from Montana, we got to West Yellowstone, a town right outside the park, and still had about a two-hour drive to our campsite.